Digital Inclusion Resources

 More recent changes to the work environment, such as increased remote employment, flexible scheduling and virtual meeting options, and reliance on computing have proven that the work-from-home model works.
 For disabled people who are housebound or without work transport, this has been a watershed moment.

-There’s been a proliferation in more inclusive hiring practices such as asking for a job candidate’s accommodations, organizations communicating their commitment to accessibility and inclusion in job descriptions, and ensuring people with disabilities are reflected in leadership and marketing collateral.
+There’s been a proliferation in more inclusive hiring practices, such as asking for a job candidate’s accommodations, organizations communicating their commitments to accessibility and inclusion in job descriptions, and ensuring people with disabilities are reflected in leadership and marketing collateral.

 Profound progress is also being made in the sphere of digital inclusion and accessibility to ensure compliance with ADA regulations and avert potentially costly lawsuits from disabled users.